Watch videos and read more stories at BaclofenPump.com.

 It was a six-year struggle for Carol to come back from the effects of a serious stroke.
 When she began ITB Therapy she started to see changes.
 Today, Carol is able to walk and is enthusiastic about her progress.

-Diana's Story: Life with MS
+Frank's Story: Life with MS

 Ed's Story: Life After a Stroke